Skip to main content

 Image

-Several cruise lines such as Norwegian and Royal Caribbean now invite select cruisers to bid for an upgrade.
-The upgrades aren’t free, but you can get a higher-category cabin for less than if you paid for it outright.
+Several cruise lines such as Norwegian and Royal Caribbean invite select cruisers to bid for an upgrade.
+The upgrades aren’t free, but you can get a higher-category cabin for less than if you paid outright.

-However, you need to be savvy to have success bidding for an upgraded cruise room.
+However, you need to be savvy to successfully bid for an upgraded cruise room.
 “You can bid for the minimum, but I recommend you consider going at least a little higher to hopefully differentiate your bid from others,” says Mahnken.
 You can go back and change your bid at any time, but once the cruise line accepts it, your credit card is charged and there’s no backing out.

 7. Accept an offer from the upgrade fairy